ShashiKaran-git/kubernetes-ai-inference-platform/README.md

 ## 📌 Overview

-This project provisions a cloud-native infrastructure on **AWS EKS** and deploys a **FastAPI** application using a fully automated GitOps pipeline.
+This project provisions a cloud native infrastructure on **AWS EKS** and deploys a **FastAPI** application using a fully automated GitOps pipeline.
 Infrastructure is managed with **Terraform**, deployments are packaged with **Helm**, and **ArgoCD** keeps the cluster in sync with the Git repository - no manual `kubectl apply` required.

-Built as a hands-on project to learn how modern DevOps tooling works end-to-end — from `git push` to a running pod on Kubernetes.
+Built as a hands on project to learn how modern DevOps tooling works end-to-end — from `git push` to a running pod on Kubernetes.

 Environment:
 - AWS Region: ap-south-1